Chromium: Biological role

-The biologically beneficial effects of chromium(III) are debated.
-Chromium is accepted by the U.S. National Institutes of Health as a trace element for its roles in the action of insulin, a hormone that mediates the metabolism and storage of carbohydrate, fat, and protein.
-The mechanism of its actions in the body, however, have not been defined, leaving in question the essentiality of chromium.
+The possible nutritional value of chromium(III) is unproven.
+Although chromium is regarded as a trace element and dietary mineral, its suspected roles in the action of insulin – a hormone that mediates the metabolism and storage of carbohydrate, fat, and protein – have not been adequately established.
+The mechanism of its actions in the body is undefined, leaving in doubt whether chromium has a biological role in healthy people.

 In contrast, hexavalent chromium (Cr(VI) or Cr6+) is highly toxic and mutagenic.
-Ingestion of chromium(VI) in water has been linked to stomach tumors, and it may also cause allergic contact dermatitis (ACD).
+Ingestion of chromium(VI) in water has been linked to stomach tumors, and it may also cause allergic contact dermatitis.

-"Chromium deficiency", involving a lack of Cr(III) in the body, or perhaps some complex of it, such as glucose tolerance factor, is controversial.
-Some studies suggest that the biologically active form of chromium (III) is transported in the body via an oligopeptide called low-molecular-weight chromium-binding substance (LMWCr), which might play a role in the insulin signaling pathway.
+"Chromium deficiency", involving a lack of Cr(III) in the body, or perhaps some complex of it, such as glucose tolerance factor, is not accepted as a medical condition, as it has no symptoms and healthy people do not require chromium supplementation.
+Some studies suggest that the biologically active form of chromium(III) is transported in the body via an oligopeptide called low-molecular-weight chromium-binding substance (chromodulin), which might play a role in the insulin signaling pathway.

 The chromium content of common foods is generally low (1–13 micrograms per serving).
 The chromium content of food varies widely, due to differences in soil mineral content, growing season, plant cultivar, and contamination during processing.
 Chromium (and nickel) leach into food cooked in stainless steel, with the effect being largest when the cookware is new.
 Acidic foods that are cooked for many hours also exacerbate this effect.